Im-Rises/CMake-Cpp-Library-Example/Libs-glfw-glad-opengl/README.md

-# SFML
+# glfw-glad-opengl

-Version: SFML 2.5.1
+Version: GLFW 3.3.8, GLAD 0.1.36, OpenGL 3.3

-For this example, I used the SFML library to create a window and display a circle.
+This is a simple CMake project that uses GLFW, GLAD and OpenGL, it creates an OpenGL window and draws a triangle.

-The binaries used for Windows compilation are for the MSVC compiler (Visual Studio 2019).
-If you want to use another compiler, you will have to replace the correct `.lib` and `.dll` files by the ones from the compiler you use MinGW, etc...
+The project use GLFW to create the window and handle the events, GLAD to load the OpenGL functions and OpenGL to draw the triangle.

 ## How to compile